AYUSHKHEDLE/java-rag-cli/REPORT.md

 7. A query containing an out-of-vocabulary term doesn't crash and still matches on the terms it does recognize.

-Manual testing was also done by running the CLI interactively against the sample `data/` corpus with a range of queries and confirming the ranked snippets matched expectations. _[Add your own additional manual test notes / screenshots here.]_

 ## 7. How to Run